First Aid remedy for horses:

 Recommended treatmentAdd to shopping cart Fast delivery - Free shipping on orders of more than € 30.00

-The First Aid remedy for horses also consists of much less alcohol than the Rescue Remedy as you would know it from the shop.
+The First Aid remedy for horses also consists of much less alcohol than the original remedy as you would know it from the shop.
 That’s why it’s much safer to administer it to horses or foals.

 When should the First Aid remedy for horses be used?